HumphreyLu6/CMPUT-412-C4/README.md

     - Used cv2.pyrMeanShiftFiltering to blur image when detect contours' shapes, but this caused nonnegligible lag.
     - To ensure shape detect result is correct, we detect twice with a few seconds gap to check if results are the same.

-- Docking with AMCL and GMapping:
+- AMCL and GMapping:

-    - After a fairly accurate map is established, we set the way points based on the map.
+    - We remapped the whole area, but in this time our map is parallel to the room.
+It is very easy to understand the geometry relationship in this way.
+After a fairly accurate map is established, we use photoshop to clear some noise of the map. we set the way points based on the map.
 By testing out each waypoint one by one, we want to make sure the run time error genreate by the odem has the minimum effect on the final parking spot.
     - Since the usb camera is stilling running during parking into these red squares, it is likely that the robot takes the parking red square as the functional red lines.
 New global varibies have set to avoid these conflicts. searching strategy:
     - We used exhaustive search for the parking spot to make sure the robot complete the task and fit into all the squares.